HC-Hwang/Eccentricity-of-wide-binaries/README.md

 ## Pre-computed p(gamma|e) grid

 In the file `Demo 1 - Using p(gamma|e) grid.ipynb`, we demonstrate the use of the pre-computed grid data for p(gamma|e), the v-r angle distribution given an eccentricity.
-The grid is computed for eccentricity from 0 to 0.99, with a step of 0.01.
+The grid is computed using `binary_sampling` for eccentricity from 0 to 0.99, with a step of 0.01.
 The grid data in located in folder "grid_data".

 ## Reference
 Hwang, Ting & Zakamska (in prep.)